king-kostis/anime-blog/README.md

 ![website_image](/src/main/resources/static/images/website.png?raw=true)

 A blog website that displays anime news from a telegram channel using RSS feeds
-> This is my first ever full stack application so please pardon the messy code and architecture
+> This is my first ever full stack application so please pardon my architectural choices

 ---